absomivotch/COP4331---Group-6/README.md

 Who will benefit from this product?

   > The target audience of teenagers to adults with interest in tactic-based games

 How does the product compare against similar products already on the market?

+  > In this game, players will be able to snatch the 'bandanas' from enemy opponents, implementing capture-the-flag based gameplay.

-   This product is for teenagers and adults who desire to entertain themselves and improve their stretegic thinking abilities.
+__This product is for teenagers and adults who desire to entertain themselves and improve their stretegic thinking abilities.

-   The product, Banana Bandana Savanna, a top down 2d stategic turnbased game, provides unique and appealing features such as:TBD Unlike the competetiors such as Mario + Rabbids Kingdom Battle or Worms, Our product offers TBD
+__The product, Banana Bandana Savanna, a top down 2d stategic turn-based game.
+It will feature monkeys battling each other with weapons, avoiding environmental obstacles in order to capture the opponenent's 'bandana'.

+__Similar games are those such as Mario + Rabbids Kingdom Battle or Worms.
+In our product, the focus will be on flag retrieval.